The Ultimate Guide to SaaS Release Notes

 #1 Use simple language

 Keep out the jargon.
 Write release notes like you would explain them to a friend.
-Focus on your user and the benefits they’ll get from this release.
+Focus on your users and the benefits they’ll get from the update.

 #2 Keep them short and straightforward

 Add gifs, emojis, and images to make release notes interesting to read.
-Create video tutorials to give more context to your explanation.
+Create video tutorials to give users a better illustration of the feature in action.
+Replace lengthy steps with diagrams or flowcharts.GIFS are another amazing way to present new features; they’re more interactive and give more context to your explanation.

 #4 Be consistent with your brand

-The tone should reflect your brand personality (e.g. friendly, witty, humorous).
+The tone should reflect your brand personality (e.g., friendly, witty, humorous).
 Use your brand colors and elements.
-It helps to have different templates for the different kinds of releases, but remember to stay on brand each time.
+It helps to have different templates for different kinds of releases, but remember to stay on brand each time.

 Your release notes should be easy to track.
 Label release notes according to date, feature type (web, app, desktop app), or account type for easy sorting.
 If your release notes are very long, you can include a short overview of the update and direct users to the longer form with a CTA.